Man accused of IRA membership refused bail

 A Cork man accused of IRA membership has been refused bail by the High Court.

-The State objected to Mr Walsh’s bail application.
+However, the State objected to the application.

 The court also heard evidence from Chief Superintendent Barry McPolin, who said that his objection was based on Section 2A of the Bail Act.